MrOrnithorynque/CMAKE-TUTORIAL-WORKSOUP/README.md

 *CMAKE-TUTORIAL-WORKSOUP*
 # Writing Your First CMake and Compiling a C++ Project with SFML

-In this tutorial, we will walk through the process of installing CMake, creating a CMake file to compile a single file, and then, creating a CMake file to compile an entire project that use dependencies.
+In this tutorial, we will walk through the process of **installing CMake**, creating a CMake file to **compile a single file**, and then, creating a CMake file to **compile an entire project that use dependencies**.

 ## CMake summary